 There is much misconception about how to sit better, how to ‘hold yourself better’, how to activate the core muscles and so on.
-Here are some examples for getting to grips on postural ease.
+Here are some examples for What posture is not!

-Fact #5 – When sitting in any sedentary activity, of prime importance is how you sit…when you sit!
+Fact #5 – prime importance of any sedentary activity is – how you sit…when you sit!

-To sum up these facts then…how to sit best comes down to your awareness of muscle tension and allowing yourself to release it.
-I remember a moment in my Alexander training when I had assistance from a visiting trainer.
-I was surprised to sense the tension physically leave my body as my torso lengthened and my arms and legs let go to sitting effortlessly.
+To sum up then…how to sit best comes down to your awareness of muscle tension and allowing yourself to release it.
+It is very surprised to my clients when sensing the tension leave the body as the torso lengthens and arms and legs let go into sitting effortlessly.

-Essentially this is a learning process, not an exercise of will as in exercising.
-But when you commit to it, the results in terms of stress release are worth it.
-What the initial stages of my training showed me highlighted my need to be more aware through daily activities.
-I trained!
+When you commit to it, the results in terms of stress release are worth it.
+What the initial stages of learning highlight your need to be more aware through daily activities.